Large-scale Maps of the Cosmic Infrared Background from Planck: Data and Preprocessing

-For the FIR data, we used the Public Release 3 (PR3) data from the Planck satellite.
+For the FIR data, we used the Public Release 3 (PR3) data from the \planck satellite.
 We work with the high-frequency data at 353, 545, and 857\;GHz.
-For the highest frequencies, the MW and CIB dust emission dominate over other processes such as CMB, synchrotron, or free-free emission.
+For the highest frequencies, the dust emission from the Milky Way and from the CIB dominate over other processes such as CMB, synchrotron, or free-free emission.
 For the lower frequencies, the \planck bands have a strong CMB component.
 For consistency, we remove the CMB from all frequencies.

 At 217\;GHz, we found the strong CMB contribution to be a limiting factor in the analysis.
 The resulting CIB map at this frequency depends strongly on the exact details of the CMB correction, and is consequently not presented here.